 Variation by agreement between parties

-22. This Part only applies if the parties involved in generating, sending, receiving, storing or otherwise processing data messages have not reached agreement on the issues 5 provided for therein.
+22. This Part only applies if the parties involved in generating, sending, receiving, storing or otherwise processing data messages have not reached agreement on the issues provided for in that part.

 Formation and validity of agreements